cmurphy/chesster/README-HW3.txt

 After implementing alpha-beta pruning, it still only evaluates 5-6 levels, but not only evaluates 50,000 to 200,000 states and only takes 1-7 seconds.
+If my timekeeping was more strict, this would be a significant improvement.

 Implementing do-undo (after alpha-beta) did not significantly affect the number of states evaluated nor the depth of evaluation.
 There is some